cbenge509/typos_field_experiment/pelican-site/content/final_project.md

 # Pre-Survey Power Analysis

 Prior to conducting the experiment, we performed a power analysis to estimate the number of compliant study participants we would need to reach our desired Beta = 0.8 and alpha = 0.05.
 Below is the code in R we used to perform our pre-experiment power analysis.
+For a range of effect sizes, going from 0.2 to 1 (where effect size is the average difference in mean perceived Intelligence between either treatment or control), we calculate the number of participants needed using the R package "pacman" using a standard t-test in order to achieve our desired error rates.

 ```r
 if (!require("pacman")) install.packages("pacman")